-The combinations of elements particularly important to the area's character; its physical, cultural, social influences, and how it is perceived and experienced.
+The combinations of elements particularly important to the area's character;

 Barnes Centre is an attractive and well-managed central hub that connects the residential areas of Barnes with the Common and the riverside.
 It is characterised by its busy feel and the abundance of retail and hospitality services.
 The character area incorporates the high street, Church Road and Barnes Green, within Barnes Green Conservation Area.